Jürgen E. Schrempp

-Jürgen Erich Schrempp (born September 15, 1944, in Freiburg) was the CEO of Daimler-Benz from May 1995 to December 31, 2005, which became DaimlerChrysler, a German-American car and truck manufacturer.
+Jürgen Erich Schrempp (born September 15, 1944, in Freiburg) is the former CEO of Daimler-Benz from May 1995 to December 31, 2005, which became DaimlerChrysler, a German-American car and truck manufacturer.
 Following a decision of the board taken on July 28, 2005, he was succeeded on January 1, 2006, by Chrysler frontman Dieter Zetsche.
 Schrempp was the architect of the merger joint venture between Daimler Benz and Chrysler, which ultimately ended in failure when Chrysler was sold in 2007.

 Career

+Schrempp studied engineering at the University of Applied Sciences Offenburg and did his apprenticeship at Mercedes-Benz.
+From 1974 to 1980 he served in executive positions at Mercedes-Benz of South Africa.
+Between 1982 and 1984 he was an executive at Euclid Trucks, returning to Daimler-Benz in 1985.

+From 1989 to 1995, Schrempp headed the aerospace division of Daimler-Benz, then called DASA, which is EADS today.
+DASA acquired the Dutch aircraft manufacturer Fokker that was already in difficulty in 1993 after it signed a contract stating the intention to take Fokker over on October 30, 1992.
+Schrempp called Fokker his "love baby".

+In 1995, Schrempp was appointed CEO of Daimler-Benz, succeeding Edzard Reuter.
+On January 22, 1996, after having subsidized the losses of Fokker with billions of Deutsche Marks, Daimler-Benz decided to stop putting more money into Fokker, and the firm subsequently went bankrupt.

-During his tenure, Daimler-Benz made the 80% acquisition of the Chrysler Corporation to become DaimlerChrysler.
+During his tenure at Daimler-Benz, Schrempp oversaw the 80% acquisition of the Chrysler Corporation in 1998 to become DaimlerChrysler.
 Schrempp called the merger a "match made in heaven".
 In addition to the acquisition of Chrysler, Schrempp pursued the acquisition of Mitsubishi Motors as part of his 'Three Pillars' strategy to expand the reach of Daimler-Benz into the major markets of the United States and Asia.

 In 2004, the Mitsubishi investment became a liability with the Japanese manufacturer swamped under a mountain of debt and following a refusal by other members of the Japanese Mitsubishi keiretsu to assist Daimler in funding its operation.
 The German company eventually walked away with substantial losses.
 On 14 May 2007, Daimler sold 80% of Chrysler to the private equity firm Cerberus.

-Before becoming the CEO of Daimler-Benz in 1995, Schrempp headed the aerospace division of Daimler-Benz, then called DASA, which is EADS today.
-DASA acquired the Dutch aircraft manufacturer Fokker that was already in difficulty in 1993 after it signed a contract stating the intention to take Fokker over on October 30, 1992.
-Schrempp called Fokker his "love baby".
-On January 22, 1996, after having subsidized the losses of Fokker with billions of Deutsche Marks, Daimler-Benz decided to stop putting more money into Fokker, and the firm subsequently went bankrupt.